 The Compensation Committee recognizes that both the annual incentive plan and the long-term performance share awards utilize the Company's worldwide revenue growth as a performance metric.
 The Compensation Committee believes that at this time it is appropriate for the Company to utilize worldwide revenue growth as a performance metric for both the annual incentive plan and the long-term performance share awards because of the importance of this metric to the Company's investors.
-The Company regularly engages with investors regarding the performance metrics that are most important.
-Based on this engagement, the Company understands that many of its current and prospective investors view worldwide revenue growth as the single most important performance metric of the Company.
+The Company believes that many of its current and prospective investors view worldwide revenue growth as the single most important performance metric of the Company.
+The Company also regularly engages with investors regarding the performance metrics that are most important.
+Based on this engagement, beginning in 2021, the long-term performance share awards also utilize total shareholder return (TSR) as a market metric.

 Each year, the Compensation Committee considers grants for executive officers and employees based on recommendations from the CEO, as well as the factors described above.
-With respect to newly hired executives, the size of the initial equity grants are determined based on the individual's position, experience and competitive market information.
-New hire grants are generally made at the date of hire.
+With respect to newly hired or promoted executives, the size of the initial equity grants is determined based on the individual's position, experience and competitive market information.
+New hire or promotion grants are generally made at the date of hire or promotion.
 The exercise price for options equals the fair market value of our common stock on the date of the grant.